 Like the AirPods Pro 2 and the Bose 700s, the Sony WF-1000XM4 (the name is a bit of a mouthful!) also have stellar sound performance and very good active noise cancellation.

-They also have richer base reproduction in my opinion, which fans of Sony’s base that they’re well known for will appreciate.
+They also have richer bass reproduction in my opinion, which fans of Sony’s base that they’re well known for will appreciate.
 So if you want to fall asleep listening to some electronic music, for example, these are ones to have on your radar.

 They come in a MagSafe case, just like the AirPods Pro 2, but you can’t use your phone to find it when it’s lost.
 There’s a short USB-C charging cable and two additional color-coordinated tip sizes.